Jerry R. Balentine, DO, FACEP

 - Place a conscious person lying down and elevate the feet if possible.

 - Stay with the person until help arrives.

 - If trained, begin CPR if the person stops breathing or doesn't have a pulse.

 Shots of epinephrine can be given through light clothing such as trousers, skirts, or stockings.
 Heavy garments may have to be removed prior to injecting.
 Only inject epinephrine if the patient has a history of anaphylactic reactions or under guidance of a health-care provider.

-After 10 to 15 minutes, if the symptoms are still significant, you can inject another dose of epinephrine if available.
-Even after the reaction subsides, you need to go to an emergency department immediately.
+After 10-15 minutes, if the symptoms are still significant, one can inject another dose of epinephrine if available.
+Even after the reaction subsides, the individual needs to go to an emergency department immediately.
 Other treatments may be given, such as oxygen, intravenous fluids, breathing medications, and possibly more epinephrine.
 Steroids and antihistamines may be given, but these are often not helpful initially and do not take the place of epinephrine.
 However, they may be more useful in preventing a recurrent delayed reaction.

-Do not be surprised if epinephrine makes you feel shaky and causes a rapid, pounding pulse.
+Do not be surprised if epinephrine makes the individual feel shaky and causes a rapid, pounding pulse.
 These are normal side effects and are not dangerous except for those with severe heart problems.

 Allergies & Asthma